jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
 The lower bay is an area to mount parts like buck converters and MOSFETs.
-There are four dedicated lower bay trays locations and two more that can occupy an unused CPU tray bay.
+There are two dedicated lower bay trays locations and four more that can occupy an unused CPU tray bay.

-There are  of these trays: Short and Long.
-A Long length tray covers the mount points of two Short trays and must be mounted from front to back of the case.
+These trays can be Short or Long.
+A Long tray covers the mount points of two Short trays and must be mounted from side-to-side in the case.

 [:material-git: Lower Bay][git_lower_bay]{ .md-button }